A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: System Dynamics

-\begin{assumption}[Disturbance Properties] For a control system with state $\bs x \in \real^n$, expressed in lower triangular form, such as~\eqref{eq:rotationalDynamics}, any disturbance term is assumed to enter only the $x_n$ dynamics.
-The disturbance term is also assumed to be continuously differentiable and its partial derivatives with respect to states are bounded on compact sets of those states for all $t\geq0$. \end{assumption}
+$0_{p\times q}$ is a matrix of zeros with dimension $p\times q$, $I_p$ is the identity matrix of dimension $p$, and $y\inr$ is the measurement. \end{definition} \begin{assumption}[Disturbance Properties] The dynamics of the various subsystems in this work take the prime canonical form perturbed by a disturbance term.
+We assume that the disturbance enters the RHS of \eqref{eq:pcf} as $B_d \sigma$ where $B_d = B_{\textup{prm}}$, $\sigma$ is continuously differentiable, and its partial derivatives with respect to states are bounded on compact sets of those states for all $t\geq0$. \end{assumption}

 Let $\bs{\vartheta}_r = [\phi_r \ \theta_r \ \psi_r]^\top \in (-\frac{\pi}{2},\frac{\pi}{2})^2 \times (-\pi,\pi]$ and $\dot{\bs{\vartheta}}_r = [\dot{\phi}_r \ \dot{\theta}_r \ \dot{\psi}_r]^\top \inr^3$ be the rotational reference signals.
 Define the rotational tracking error variables